netsec-ethz/scion-tutorials/content/config/setup_endhost.md

 - `sciond`: similar to a local caching DNS resolver daemon (like e.g. dnsmasq, unbound), except it's for paths and certificates, not for names

-!!!
-TODO
-    create `gen-certs` ?

-## 1. Install SCION on endhost
+## 1. Install SCION on end host

-The software stack for a SCION endhost consists of the `dispatcher` and the `sciond`, contained in the `scion-dispatcher` and `scion-daemon` packages.
+The software stack for a SCION end host consists of the `dispatcher` and the `sciond`, contained in the `scion-dispatcher` and `scion-daemon` packages.
-Just install an endhost application that you're planning to run.
+Just install an end host application that you're planning to run.

 On Ubuntu/Debian, run the following snippet to add the package repository:
 ```shell